-A gate drive transformer is a transformer that is optimized for transmitting rectangular electrical pulses with fast rise and fall times to activate or deactivate the switching device.
+A gate drive transformer is a transformer that is optimized for transmitting rectangular electrical pulses with fast rise and fall times to activate or deactivate a switching device.
 It handles low power but high peak currents to drive the gate of a power switch.
 Power ratings range from µW to several KW.

-The gate drive transformer provides both the ﬂoating supply as well as the level shifting of the switching signal to the power semiconductor, thereby eliminating separate floating power supply.
-It can be used to directly drive the power switch (MOSFET/IGBT) gates or can be used to just isolate the control signal which is then applied to a gate driver IC.
+The gate drive transformer provides both the ﬂoating supply as well as the level shifting of the switching signal to the power semiconductor, thereby eliminating a separate floating power supply.
+It can be used to directly drive the power switch (MOSFET/IGBT) gates or it can be used to just isolate the control signal which is then applied to a gate driver IC.
 In addition, it also provides impedance matching.

 When operating at high switching frequencies (> 100 KHz), designing and constructing high isolation gate drive transformers requires careful consideration in order to avoid the adverse effects of parasitic components (leakage inductance & distributed capacitance)

 A gate drive transformer can also be called a pulse transformer, trigger transformer, wide band transformer, or signal transformer.
 The distinction is based mostly on the actual purpose of the transformer: where the transformer is used to directly drive a power device gate it is referred to as a gate drive transformer; if used only as a means of transmitting rectangular voltage signals/pulses to a semiconductor gate then it is referred as a pulse transformer.
-However in general, a pulse transformer transfers a pulse of current/voltage from the primary/generating side of the circuit to the secondary/load side of the circuit with its shape and other properties maintained.
-If the transformer pulse initiates some action or event that could be called as trigger transformer.
+However, in general, a pulse transformer transfers a pulse of current/voltage from the primary/generating side of the circuit to the secondary/load side of the circuit with its shape and other properties maintained.
+If the transformer pulse initiates some action or event it could be called a trigger transformer.